Your ad could be here - Reach CV/ML engineers

 images

-: Multiple Images 🔗
+: Batch of Images 🔗

-- Expected Format: A NumPy array with shape
+Format: NumPy array with shape:

 (num_images, height, width, channels)

-or(num_images, height, width)
+for color images(num_images, height, width)

 masks